whysosergious/pckr_fsh.nvim/README.md

 docs in configs in docs ?

--- we all only want the 'D'
+-- we all only really want the 'D'

 D = {
  show = [
     '#quickstart'